 What is it?

-Swedish massage uses long flowing stokes which clients usually find relaxing and is perfect if you want to chill out.
+Swedish massage uses long flowing strokes which clients usually find relaxing and is perfect if you want to chill out.
 First I use the palms of my hands to warm up your skin and muscles.
 I then use a range of techniques to manipulate muscle structures to release tension, improve blood flow and calm nerves.
 Alternatively, if you feel sluggish and you want a more stimulating massage to wake you up, I use tapping and other percussion type techniques.

 What does it involve?